 Division of Nephrology; Center for Immunity, Inflammation & Regenerative Medicine

-UVA Division of Nephrology and the Center for Immunity, Inflammation and Regenerative Medicine (CIIR), part of the Department of Medicine, is dedicated to the study and treatment of kidney disorders and diseases.
-The Division of Nephrology/CIIR consists of 34 full-time faculty members with primary appointments in the Division and one professor emeritus: 24 MD/DO, 2 MD/PhD, and 8 PhD.
-With award-winning educators, NIH-funded investigators, and an NIH T32 training grant entitled “Kidney Disease and Inflammation,” we offer trainees a rich clinical and research experience aimed at producing the next-generation nephrologists and kidney research scientists.
-Postdoctoral fellows, graduate students, medical students, undergraduate students, and visiting scientists in our laboratories are actively engaged in research (see our Research and Education pages for opportunities).
+UVA Division of Nephrology and the Center for Immunity, Inflammation and Regenerative Medicine (CIIR), part of the Department of Medicine, is dedicated to studying and treating kidney diseases.
+The Division of Nephrology/CIIR consists of 35 full-time faculty members with primary appointments in the Division.
+With award-winning educators, NIH-funded investigators, and two NIH-funded training grants, we offer trainees a rich clinical and research experience aimed at producing next-generation nephrologists and kidney research scientists.
+Postdoctoral fellows, graduate students, medical students, undergraduate students, and visiting scientists in our laboratories actively engage in research (see our Research and Education pages for opportunities).

 UVA Nephrology